davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 lisp.parse(program) == [:+, 1, 1, 1]
 {% endhighlight %}

-As you can see, this is simple code therefore I just display `parse` method code:
+As you can see, this is a simple code, so I just displayed `parse` method code:
 {% highlight ruby %}
 class Lisp
   def parse(program)